elastic/ecs/rfcs/text/0030-linux-event-model.md

 process.tty will be used to determine if the session is interactive.
 If the field is unset there is no controlling tty and the session is non-interactive (possibly a service).

-ppid and sid were (re)added for completeness.
-They are staples of the linux event model, and it's important they are set for the process and each of its nested ancestors.

-file_description fieldset will primarily be used to render pipes and redirects, but shed light on processes file and socket activity.
+file_description fieldset will primarily be used to render pipes and redirects, but shed light on processes file and socket activities.

 2. Rule engines

 The new nested ancestor processes will provide rule engines a widened context to allow for improved specificity/scope.
 Rather than rely on sequences of events to decide when to take action, an informed decision can be made on a single event.
 This opens up the door for much quicker and pre-emptive actions.
-Like stopping a processes, or isolating a host.
+Like stopping of processes, or isolating hosts.

 KQL example: